 David Govett / Joe McDermott / Weston Phelan / George Sanger, 1995

-Zhadnost: The People’s Party could have only emerged in the early to mid-1990s – that heady period when developers were trying to figure out what to do with that newfangled CD-ROM technology.
-In this case, they realised their very particular vision of a whacko communist game show whose contestants compete for their freedom after being kidnapped by the totalitarian nation of Bizarrnia.
-Yes, they don’t make them like they used to.
+Zhadnost: The People’s Party could only have emerged in the early to mid-1990s — that heady moment when developers were still working out what CD-ROM games were supposed to be.
+In this case, the result is a very particular vision: a whacko communist game show in which contestants compete for their freedom after being abducted by the totalitarian nation of Bizarrnia.
+Fittingly, the soundtrack embraces the same spirit of risk, treating musical style as part of the joke — and part of the atmosphere.

 Leave a Reply